 We have taken some breaks but each time I eventually see the ripple effect it has on our spending so we always come back…

 If you are not currently in debt or are not up for using the cash envelope system as laid out above, consider a modified version!

 The same concept but you can consolidate your categories.
 Perhaps you even just add them all together and label it “SPEND”.

 I would suggest keeping food separate, however, with grocery being one of the largest categories for most families, it’s easy to go over!

 I encourage you to give this system a try especially if you’re finding it difficult to adhere to your monthly budget!
 I think you will find it extremely helpful!

 Have you tried the cash envelope system in the past?
 Have you come up with any of your own variations?
 I’d love to hear them….share your awesome ideas in the comments below!
-Don’t forget to sign up for the FREE Begin to Budget 5-day email course to jumpstart your financial makeover today!
+Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!